kern/fisidesktop/README.md

 [Download the app](http://kernstore.s3.amazonaws.com/FISI.zip).

-Automatically changes your desktop background to a random "Fuck it, Ship it" image.
+Automatically changes your desktop background every 5 minutes to a random "Fuck it, Ship it" image.

 If you'd like to submit your own FISI image, just send a pull request.
 Add the image to `images/` and make sure it is a semi-transparent PNG with white text and 640px by 640px.